aarav2703/healthcare-inequalities-dash/README.md

 These visualizations collectively provide a comprehensive understanding of health inequities, emphasizing the need for targeted public health strategies to address disparities in mortality and life expectancy across different regions and populations.

+##Insights for Minnesota
+Trend of Mortality Rates Over Years in Minnesota: The trend analysis of mortality rates in Minnesota reveals a steady increase in the number of deaths from the year 1999 to 2016.
+Starting from just over 100 deaths in 1999, the number has risen consistently, reaching nearly 700 deaths by 2016.
+This increasing trend highlights a growing concern for public health and the need for effective interventions to curb the rising mortality rates in the state.

+Combined Analysis of Deaths and Life Expectancy in Minnesota: The combined analysis of deaths and life expectancy in Minnesota shows a rather sparse data distribution.
+This might indicate data limitations or the need for further detailed datasets to comprehensively analyze the relationship between the number of deaths and the average life expectancy in the state.

+Correlation between Age-Adjusted Mortality Rate and Deaths in Minnesota: The scatter plot for Minnesota shows a strong positive correlation between the age-adjusted mortality rate and the number of deaths.
+As the age-adjusted mortality rate increases, the number of deaths also increases, indicating that higher mortality rates are associated with more deaths in the state.
+This correlation is visually represented with a clear upward trend line in the scatter plot.

+Average Life Expectancy by Year in Minnesota: The bar chart for average life expectancy by year in Minnesota did not provide a detailed visual output due to limited data.
+More comprehensive life expectancy data over the years would be beneficial to analyze trends and make meaningful interpretations for Minnesota.

+In conclusion, the detailed analysis for Minnesota showcases a concerning rise in mortality rates over the years and a strong correlation between age-adjusted mortality rates and the number of deaths.
+These findings underscore the importance of focused public health strategies and continuous monitoring to address the underlying causes and improve health outcomes in Minnesota.

 ## How to Use